“Opportunity and risk come in pairs”

 Standards such as ISO 9001 or ISO/IEC 17025 give you the framework to develop your quality management system to take advantage of risks and opportunities.

-All the risks and opportunities, plus their actions, can be put onto a risk register which can be reviewed at monthly management team meetings.
+All the risks and opportunities, plus their actions, can be put onto a register which can be reviewed at monthly management team meetings.
 This ensures that the process is being well managed and allows for the addition of any other issues that may have popped up.
 There’s no need to wait until an annual management review to consider the topic of risks and their management.

 Why risk management is important